Yamilyscapa/sky-hr-api/API_DOCUMENTATION_MML.md

 # SkyHR API Documentation - MML Format

-This document is structured for Model Meta Language (MML) consumption and training purposes.
+This document is structured for Mox3del Meta Language (MML) consumption and training purposes.
 It provides comprehensive API specifications with detailed schemas, examples, and structured data formats.

 ## API Overview